ACT — Trinsic

 Name the story

 Most of us have a handful of recurring narratives about ourselves.
 The "I'm not good enough" story.
 The "nobody really understands me" story.
-The "things always go wrong for me" story.
-These stories are not random.
-They were learned from experience.
+These stories were learned from experience.
 But they are stories, not facts.

-ACT invites you to name your story, literally, and notice when it is running.
+ACT invites you to name your story and notice when it is running.
 "Oh, here's the worthlessness story again."
-Naming the story creates distance from it.
 You can even give it a slightly absurd title: "The Epic Tale of Why I Will Fail."
 Humor creates perspective where none seemed possible.

 The question is not whether the story is true.
 The question is: does showing up for this story, right now, move you toward the life you want to live?